NatLibFi/NDL-VuFind-Solr/README.md

     `SOLR_INCLUDE=vufind/solr.in.finna.sh vendor/bin/solr start`

-6. To enable startup via system init and management with service command in RHEL 6.x, copy vufind/solr.finna-init-script to file /etc/init.d/solr, make it executable, change the paths in it and execute the following commands:
+6. To enable startup via system init and management with service command in init-based systems like RHEL 6.x, copy vufind/solr.finna-init-script to file /etc/init.d/solr, make it executable, change the paths in it and execute the following commands:

     `chkconfig --add solr`

     `chkconfig solr on`

-7. Start solr with command
+7. With systemd-based systemd, like CentOS 7, copy vufind/solr.service to /etc/systemd/system/, change paths in it and execute the following commands:

+    `systemctl daemon-reload`

+    `systemctl enable solr`

+8. In init-based systems, start Solr with command:

     `service solr start`

+9. In systemd-based systems, start Solr with command:

+    `systemctl start solr`

-8. Check the logs at server/logs for any errors
+10. Check the logs at server/logs for any errors